Nelson Enwerem

-Nelson Enwerem known professionally as Prince is a Nigerian model, Actor, one of the fashionable men in Nigeria, brand ambassador/influencer, CEO and television personality who won Mr Nigeria 2018.
+Nelson Enwerem, known professionally as Prince, is a Nigerian actor, TV host, model and beauty pageant titleholder who won Mr Nigeria 2018.
 He represented Nigeria at the Mister World 2019 and was placed in the top 26.
 On 19 July 2020, he entered as the number three contestant in the Big Brother Naija season 5 and finished in ninth place.

 Early life and education

 Enwerem was born and raised in Aba, Abia State.
 He went to Government College Umuahia for his secondary school education before preceding to University of Calabar where he studied pure physics.
 While in the university, Enwerem contested and won Face of University Nigeria 2016.

 Career

 Mr Nigeria 2018

 In 2018, Enwerem competed and won the title of Mr Nigeria 2018 competition that was held on 28 October 2018 at the Silverbird Galleria, Victoria Island, Lagos, Nigeria.
 He also won Most Talented contestant in the competition.
 Afterwards, Enwerem earned the right to represent Nigeria at Mister World 2019.